nesbox/tic80web/src/data/help.md

 `music(track=-1 frame=-1 row=-1 loop=true sustain=false tempo=-1 speed=-1)`
 This function starts playing a track created in the Music Editor.
 Call without arguments to stop the music.

+### paint
+`paint(x y color bordercolor=-1)`
+This function fills a contiguous area with a new color.
+If bordercolor is given fill will extend to color boundary.

 ### peek
 `peek(addr bits=8) -> value`